mr-jstar/dafnie/readme.txt

-The program simulates competition betwen organisms (showing various life strategies that differ in diapause length distribution) competing for limited resources that vary stochastically from generation to generation.
+The program simulates competition between organisms (showing various life strategies that differ in diapause length distribution) competing for limited resources that vary stochastically from generation to generation.